harelba/q/README.markdown

-# q - Treating Text as a Database
+# q - Text as a Database
+q allows direct SQL-like queries on text files, including joins and any other SQL construct, and supports automatic detection of column types and names.

 ## Overview
 Have you ever stared at a text file on the screen, hoping it would have been a database so you could ask anything you want about it?
 I had that feeling many times, and I've finally understood that it's not the _database_ that I want.
 It's the language - SQL.